sverweij/dependency-cruiser/doc/faq.md

 ## How do I enable TypeScript, CoffeeScript or LiveScript in dependency-cruiser?
 You don't.
 They work out of the box.

+## I'm developing in React and use jsx.
+How do I get that to work?
+jsx works out of the box

+## I use React, but with TypeScript and tsx.
+That works out of the box too?
+Yep.

 ## Does this mean dependency-cruiser installs transpilers for all these languages?
 No.